robj411/value_of_information_example/README.md

 ![voi](https://github.com/robj411/value_of_information_example/blob/master/voi.png)

-So, learning the background PM2.5 concentration better would increase precision for our estimate under a car decrease scenario.
-Learning the car fraction of background PM2.5 concentration better would increase precision for our estimate under a car increase scenario.
+So, learning the background PM2.5 concentration better would most increase precision for our estimate under a car decrease scenario.
+Learning the car fraction of background PM2.5 concentration better would most increase precision for our estimate under a car increase scenario.

 <hr>
 <hr>